oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 term applied to the entity container, see [OData-VocCap](#ODataVocCap).

 ::: example
-Example 105: a batch request that contains the following operations in the order listed:
+Example <a name="batchcontentid" href="#batchcontentid">105</a>: a batch request that contains the following operations in the order listed:

 A change set that contains the following requests: